-As a member of the Healthy King County Coalition – Tobacco Marijuana and Other Drugs Workgroup, APICAT and other members created a campaign to promote education on the health impacts of e-cigarettes and other emerging products.
+As a member of the Healthy King County Coalition – Tobacco, Marijuana, and Other Drugs Workgroup, APICAT and partners created a campaign to promote education on the health impacts of e-cigarettes and other emerging products.

 Electronic nicotine delivery system, or ENDS, are battery operated devices that heat a nicotine solution to produce vapor for inhalation.
 The most popularly known ENDS is e-cigarettes, but the devices are also known as e-hookah, vape pens, mods, tanks and so forth.
 For youth, however, the more popular term is “vaping”, which refers to all ENDS.

 The nicotine solution is called e-juice, which has four ingredients: liquid nicotine, propylene glycol, vegetable glycerin, and flavoring.
 As little as 1 teaspoon of nicotine solution can kill an average adult.

 Tobacco Presentations Available for Download:

 TOBACCO – NEXT GENERATION: NEW PRODUCTS, SAME TARGETS!